tnc-ca-geo/video-importer/README.md

                        folder hook_module

-This script traverses a directory of video files, parses the file names for metadata (like camera-name and video-timestamp), and sends the videos to a web-service to be segmented and labeled.
-This script is general in that it can interoperate with any service that implements a python moduel that defines the required functions `register_camera` and `post_video_content`.
+This script traverses a directory of video files, parses the file names for metadata (like the name of the camera and beginning timestamp of the video), and sends the videos to a web-service to be segmented and labeled.
+This script is general in that it can interoperate with any service that implements a python module that defines the required functions `register_camera` and `post_video_content`.

 positional arguments:
   folder                full path to folder of input videos to process